-A flexible sigmoidoscopy looks at the inner lining of the back passage (rectum) and left side of your large bowel (colon).
-It is also called bowel scope or flexisig.
+Flexible sigmoidoscopy looks inside the lower part of your large bowel.
+It is also called bowel scope or flexi sig.

 A doctor or specialist nurse uses a thin flexible tube called a colonoscope.
 This has a small light and camera at one end.
 The doctor or nurse puts the tube into your back passage and gently moves it up into the lower part of your bowel.
 They can see the pictures of the inside of your bowel on a TV monitor.

 You usually have this test in the endoscopy unit at the hospital.
 It may take between 5 to 15 minutes.
 But you should expect to be in the department for up to 2 hours.